swagtop/bevy-flake/docs/config.md

 internet access, you should package it youself as soon as possible.
 It is really easy to do.

-After packaging, set the `config.windows.sysroot` to it, and you should now be reliably be using the same sysroot always.
+After packaging, set the `windows.sysroot` to it, and you should now be reliably be using the same sysroot always.

 Read more on how to do this [here.](windows.md)